 Combination product examples: Advantra Z® (Nutratech, Inc.); dannang recipe no. 2 (aucklandia root, red peony root, giant knotweed rhizome, scutellaria root, honeysuckle flower, forsythia fruit, rhubarb, immature bitter orange, magnolia bark, peach kernel, red sage root, licorice root, boiled with water); Lean System 7™; Metabolift Ephedra-Free Formula® (Twinlab Corporation); Nutrex™ Lipo-6x; Rauvolfia-Citrus tea (foliage of Rauwolfia vomitoria and bitter orange fruit); Stacker 2 Ephedra-Free (NVE Pharmaceuticals); Xenadrine EFX® (Cytodyne Technologies); Zhizhu® (rhizoma Atractylodis macrocephalae and fructus Aurantii immaturus; either Citrus aurantium L. (IFCA) or Citrus sinensis Osbeck (IFCS))

 These uses have been tested in humans or animals.
 Safety and effectiveness have not always been proven.
 Some of these conditions are potentially serious, and should be evaluated by a qualified healthcare provider.

-One low quality study indicates that a combination product including immature bitter orange may improve symptoms of aging.
-However, more, higher-quality studies are needed.
+Limited research indicates that a combination product with bitter orange may improve symptoms of aging.
+However, more, high-quality studies are needed.